In my earlier essay on Commensurablism, I laid out my four core principles and their negations:

 For any reason put forth in support of some opinion is itself another opinion, for which the justificationist must then, if consistent with this principle, demand yet another reason.
 But that in turn will be some other opinion, for which the same demand for justification must be made.
 And so forth ad infinitum.
 This can only lead to one of three outcomes:

-The most typical one is foundationalism.
+The most typical response to that problem of infinite regress is foundationalism.
 This abandons the principle of justification at some point by declaring some step of the regress of demands for justification to be self-evident, beyond question, without need of further support.
 That is transparently tantamount to dogmatism.
 Nevertheless, as I will soon explain, I have sympathy for the need to hold some opinions without them being rigorously supported from the ground up.
 I simply reject holding them to thus be unquestionable.

 But while that is a necessary feature, I think it is not a sufficient one: mere consistency is not enough to justify opinions in the sense demanded by justificationism, without again falling to dogmatism.
 For as that whole circular chain of reasons is then collectively unsupported and held as needing no further support besides itself, it is then, as a whole, tantamount to one big foundational, and therefore dogmatist, opinion.